discretize/discretize-guides/fractals/lonely-tower/index.md

 - Condi DPS - Envy

 ### CC
 At the start of Eparchs CC phase, he will pull in and consume all Globules of Emotion left on the ground and gain their respective effects as per the table above.
-By breaking Eparchs Defiance Bar, you will remove some stacks of each effect.
+By breaking Eparchs Defiance Bar, you will remove some stacks of empowerment.
 It is important to make sure you have collected all Malice and Envy Globules before the CC phase to make the fight considerably easier.

 Additionally, during this phase, Eparch will target one player and apply the <Label>Consume</Label> effect.
 This will start to remove any Emotion stacks the player has untill they reach zero or the defiance bar is broken.
 At zero stacks, Eparch will apply stacks of the <Label>Consumed</Label> effect, with each stat lowering the players attributes.
 To reduce the stacks and remove this effect, the player will have to collect Globules of Emotion.